Azimuth1/azimuth1-website/_posts/2016-05-17-find_sar_sim.md

 > "It's pretty easy to create tasks"

 > "It's great that it's not tied to the internet"
+We package an entire tiled map service along with the software.
+It's a ton of work, but since SAR missions are commonly taking place outside of wireless or broadband connections, it's absolutely necessary to operate 'off-grid'

 <img style="float: right" src="{{site.baseurl}}/{{page.folder}}/nps_sign.jpg">